Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/compile.rst

 Avoid recompilation
 *******************

-As mentioned before, the compilation of the model happens the first time you call ``forward()``.
+As mentioned before, the compilation of the model happens the first time you call ``forward()`` or the first time the Trainer calls the ``*_step()`` methods.
 At this point, PyTorch will inspect the input tensor(s) and optimize the compiled code for the particular shape, data type and other properties the input has.
-If the shape of the input remains the same across all calls to ``forward()``, PyTorch will reuse the compiled code it generated and you will get the best speedup.
+If the shape of the input remains the same across all calls, PyTorch will reuse the compiled code it generated and you will get the best speedup.
-However, if these properties change across subsequent calls to ``forward()``, PyTorch will be forced to recompile the model for the new shapes, and this will significantly slow down your training if it happens on every iteration.
+However, if these properties change across subsequent calls to ``forward()``/``*_step()``, PyTorch will be forced to recompile the model for the new shapes, and this will significantly slow down your training if it happens on every iteration.

 **When your training suddenly becomes slow, it's probably because PyTorch is recompiling the model!**
 Here are some common scenarios when this can happen:

-- Your training code includes an evaluation step on a different dataset, or you are using a ``Trainer`` that switches from training to validation/testing and the input shape changes, triggering a recompilation.
+- You are using dataset with different inputs or shapes for validation than for training, causing a recompilation whenever the Trainer switches between training and validation.
 - Your dataset size is not divisible by the batch size, and the dataloader has ``drop_last=False`` (the default).
   The last batch in your training loop will be smaller and trigger a recompilation.